nens/lizard-raster-reducer/README.rst

 Usage
 ------------

-0. First use: Run the code 2 times: pipenv run run-lizard-raster-reducer.
-This will create .yml configuration files from template .yml files.
+0. First use, run: pipenv run run-lizard-raster-reducer.
+This will create .yml config files from templates.

 1. Specify reducer options in reducer_options.yml.